Single transferable vote: Related voting systems

 Indirect single transferable voting is a non-ranked-vote version of STV.
 Single voting in a multi-seat district is retained.
 Voters do not mark their ballots with rankings, but votes are transferred, as needed, based on the eliminated or elected candidate's pre-set instructions.
 This is a useful system to achieve many of the benefits of STV in districts where it is difficult to collect all the ballots in one central place to conduct STV transfers or where X voting is preferred over ranked voting due to voters' inability or disinterest in ranking candidates.
 Once known as the Gove system, or the schedule system of PR, it was invented by Massachusetts legislator William H. Gove of Salem and Archibald E. Dobbs of Ireland, author of Representative Reform for Ireland (1879).
-(STV with group ticket Voting also conducts transfers without reference to alternate preferences marked by voters.)
-In 1884, Charles L. Dodgson (Lewis Caroll) argued for a proportional representation system based on multi-member districts similar to indirect STV, with each voter casting only a single vote, quotas as minimum requirements to take seats, and votes transferable by candidates through what is now called liquid democracy.
-The difference from "indirect STV" is that under liquid democracy, candidates and members may transfer votes after the votes are cast to build coalitions; they do not have to publish their list beforehand.
+In 1884, Charles L. Dodgson (Lewis Carroll) argued for a proportional representation system based on multi-member districts similar to indirect STV, with each voter casting only a single vote, quotas as minimum requirements to take seats, and votes transferable by candidates through what is now called liquid democracy.
+The difference from "indirect STV" is that under liquid democracy, candidates, elected members and sometimes voters may transfer votes after the votes are cast to build coalitions; candidates do not have to publish their list beforehand.

 The modified d'Hondt electoral system is a variant of STV, where an electoral threshold for parties is applied.

 Two-vote MMP and additional member system systems may also be interpreted as a related, effectively preferential mixed system.
 Votes are not transferred, but a voter may vote differently for the local election and the overall party vote, with one, both or neither of those votes electing someone.

-Sequential proportional approval voting is similar to STV in transferring votes and resulting in proportional representation, while in contrast to STV utilizes approval instead of ranking on the ballot.

-Terminology

-When single transferable voting is used for single-winner elections, it produces a system that is formally called instant-runoff voting or alternative vote.

-STV uses preferential votes cast in multi-seat districts, but some use the term "preferential voting" when they are talking only about instant-runoff voting.
-"Preferential voting" can also refer to a broader category, ranked voting systems.
-In the United States, STV is sometimes also called preferential voting, choice voting, preference voting, multi-winner ranked choice voting, and proportional ranked-choice voting.

-STV used for multi-winner elections is sometimes called "proportional representation through the single transferable vote", or PR-STV or STV-PR (in Scotland).
-"STV" usually refers to the multi-winner version, as it does in this article.

-Hare–Clark is the name given to PR-STV elections in Tasmania and the Australian Capital Territory.
+There are also several proportional multiwinner approval voting rules behaving similarly to STV, for instance the method of equal shares, which also sequentially selects candidates and reweights the voters approving these selected candidates.